-- 1. Community gardeners have the right to: - Determine the type of garden that will be established ie. allotments or community garden or a combination of both; - Develop their own internal policies, organisational procedures and plan of management providing they liaise with Council to ensure that they meet the required standards; and - Be consulted with regard to any decision that may affect the project and to be advised by Council in a timely manner of any policy changes that impact on them - Community garden groups and gardeners will be responsible for maintaining the garden so that the health and safety of the surrounding community is not adversely impacted.
-In particular, the management groups and gardeners are responsible for ensuring that: - They cooperate and manage effective relationships with the surrounding neighbourhood, partnering organisations and other gardeners; - They do not discriminate against one another due to differences in race, age, culture or sexuality; - They provide an annual report to Council in accordance with Council's Community Property Leasing and Licensing Policy; - Decision making is democratic, transparent and inclusive; - Any water leaving the garden is not contaminated by sediment, fertiliser, manure or excessive organic matter that might pollute waterways; - Noise levels within the garden are maintained at a level that is not disturbing neighbours; - Manures, compost systems and fertilisers do not produce overly unpleasant odours; - Compost and worm farming systems are maintained so as not to attract vermin; - Rainwater harvesting systems are maintained to ensure water is of a high quality and does not create mosquito problems; and - Lawn areas are regularly mowed and garden beds kept tidy.
+- 1. Community gardeners have the right to: - Determine the type of garden that will be established i.e., allotments or community garden or a combination of both; - Develop their own internal policies, organisational procedures and plan of management providing they liaise with Council to ensure that they meet the required standards in section 2 below and any other requirements documented in the licence agreement with Council; and - Be consulted with regard to any decision that may affect the project and to be advised by Council in a timely manner of any policy changes that impact on them. - 2.
+Community garden groups and gardeners will be responsible for maintaining the garden so that the health and safety of the surrounding community is not adversely impacted.
+In particular, the management groups and gardeners are responsible for ensuring that: - They cooperate and manage effective relationships with the surrounding neighbourhood, partnering organisations and other gardeners; - They do not discriminate against one another due to differences in race, age, ability, culture or sexuality; - They provide an annual report to Council in accordance with Council's Community Property Leasing and Licensing Policy; - Decision making is democratic, transparent and inclusive; - Any water leaving the garden is not contaminated by sediment, fertiliser, manure or excessive organic matter that might pollute waterways; - Noise levels within the garden are maintained at a level that is not disturbing neighbours; - Manures, compost systems and fertilisers do not produce overly unpleasant odours; - Compost and worm farming systems are maintained so as not to attract vermin; - Rainwater harvesting systems are maintained to ensure water is of a high quality and does not create mosquito problems; and - Lawn areas are regularly mowed and garden beds kept tidy.
 Any materials delivered to or stored at the garden are maintained so as not to create an unpleasant environment for other residents in the community.